fusioncharts/dev_centre_docs/getting-started/ember/configure-your-chart-using-ember.md

 ### Setup `ember-cli-build.js`

-In this step we will include all the necessary files and add the dependency to create the **Column 2D** chart.
+In this step, include all the necessary files and add the dependency to create the **Column 2D** chart.
 The code is given below:

 ```
 /* eslint-env node */